 Each chromosome is an organised structure that contains DNA.
 DNA contains the instructions for building different parts of the cell and body.
 The instructions are in the form of a chemical code (the genetic code), made up of sequences of four building blocks known as nucleotide bases.
 The four bases are always paired in DNA molecules, with adenine (A) always paired with thymine (T) and guanine (G) always paired with cytosine (C) to make base pairs.

-What is the relationship between DNA mutations and genetic conditions?
+The relationship between DNA mutations and genetic conditions

 A genetic disease or condition is caused by one or more genetic changes, which scientists refer to as mutations.
 A mutation is a permanent change in the DNA code.
 Inherited mutations are those that are passed on to children from a parent and are called germ line mutations.
 Some of these mutations occur spontaneously, for unknown reasons.